yaroslav-gwit/PyVM-Bhyve/README.md

 Once inventory file is in order, you can start deploying PyVM Bhyve to a large fleet of machines.

 # Documentation
 Would like to try out PyVM?
-Chech out the docs: https://github.com/yaroslav-gwit/PyVM-Bhyve/wiki
+Check out the docs: https://github.com/yaroslav-gwit/PyVM-Bhyve/wiki

 # Roadmap
  > Please keep in mind that this roadmap is not ordered.
 I'll be dealing with each item on this list when I have the time and/or in the mood to do so :)